SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/introduction-to-cloud-siem.md

 You can also take certain [actions](/docs/cse/administration/create-cse-actions) directly from the Insight.
 You can email teammates, create JIRA tickets, execute playbooks, and many other custom actions with the Actions button.

 Finally, you can [update the Insight](/docs/cse/administration/manage-custom-insight-resolutions#about-insight-resolutions).
 You can mark it as “in progress” or “closed”.
-When you close it, you can mark it as “resolved,” “false positive”, “duplicate”, or “no action”.
+When you close it, you can mark it as “resolved”, “false positive”, “duplicate”, or “no action”.
 Updating the status correctly will help the Cloud SIEM Insight engine produce more accurate Insights for your org in the future.

 Of course, this process will repeat each day as new Insights are generated for you to investigate.